 BEworks is the world’s first commercial consulting team dedicated to the application of Behavioural Economics to real-world challenges.
 Recently the firm developed a Work From Home Diagnostic Tool – we caught up with Kelly Peters, BEwork’s CEO and CoFounder, to hear more about what inspired the Tool’s development and how they work with clients to apply its principles.

-back to another installment of a new normal.
-I’m StartWell’s founder and CEO Qasim Virjee.
-And in this session, we’re sitting down with Kelly Peters, who is the CEO and co founder of B, he works.
-Going to be short, because I know we’re both pressed for time today.
-But it’s a pleasure having you and I’m really excited to hear about, you know, beat you works and the work that you guys are doing right now.
+Get. back to another installment of a new normal, I'm start Will's founder and CEO Qasim Virjee.
+And in this session, we're sitting down with Kelly Peters, who is the CEO and co founder of B, E works.
+Going to be short, because I know we're both pressed for time today.
+But it's a pleasure having you.
+And I'm really excited to hear about, you know, be works and the work that you guys are doing right now.
+Yeah,

 Kelly Peters 0:45